CESNET/Nemea-Detectors/blacklistfilter/ipdetect/README.md

 - `DST_BLACKLIST` (uint64): indexes of the blacklists (bitmap) which blacklisted `DST_IP`, zero if not blacklisted
 - `SRC_BLACKLIST` (uint64): indexes of the blacklists (bitmap) which blacklisted `SRC_IP`, zero if not blacklisted

+For example, when the `DST_BLACKLIST` field contains number 9, it means the DST_IP is present on blacklists with ID 1 and 4 (in binary: 1001)

 The very rare situation, when both addresses are present on some blacklist, is not handled.
 There is always just one non-zero value for `{DST,SRC}_BLACKLIST` (either DST or SRC is blacklisted, not both).